Free Consultation

 – Perception

-A lack of experience may cause a person to misinterpret what he has seen or heard.
-In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant in his book Critique of Pure Reason (1781): “We see things not as they are but as we are.”
+Perception is shaped not only by the senses but also by experience.
+A lack of experience may cause a person to misinterpret what they have seen or heard.
+In other words, perception represents our apprehension of the present through the lens of past experience—or, as philosopher Immanuel Kant wrote in Critique of Pure Reason (1781):

 – Attention